rontarrant/gtkDcoding/docs/_posts/2020-03-23-0105-dlang-ui-snippets-i.md

 } // getInstance()
 ```

-It spits out the *address of the pointer* to the *Singleton* and then returns the *address of the Singleton* itself so we know, even though we may have multiple pointers to the `DSingleton` scattered throughout our code, they all point to the same instance of the `DSingleton`.
+It spits out the address of the pointer to the *Singleton* as well as the address of the *Singleton* itself so we know that, even though we have three pointers, they all point to the same instance of our `DSingleton`.

 ## The Singleton at Work